-Assuming that the victim had a medical diagnosis of mesothelioma and that this was the cause of their death, families of victims always have the right to bring a wrongful death mesothelioma suit.
-The only question is whether a) the company was responsible for the death and b) the family members actually suffered as a result of the death.
+Assuming that the victim had a medical diagnosis of mesothelioma and that this was the cause of their death, families of victims always have the right to bring a mesothelioma lawsuit without ever going to trial.
+The only question is whether a) the company was responsible for the deceased and b) the family members actually suffered as a result of the death.
 Or the plaintiff can prove the victim’s suffering and medical costs, which may also result in a settlement or award (discussed next).

 Important Mesothelioma Lawsuit After Death Terms